 The maintenance of professional boundaries between staff and students extends to all modes of electronic communication.
+While communication with parents and students is encouraged, electronic communication with students needs to be done in a professional manner for an educational purpose.
+School employee should not use texting as a mode of communicating with students.
+Coaches/sponsors communicating with their teams should use a method of communication that allows for access to the communication by an administrator.
 The District may provide or prescribe certain methods of or platforms for communication for staff members to reach students and may restrict/prohibit other methods.
 Prior to using a particular method of electronic communication with a student or group of students, a staff member must seek authorization from his or her supervisor regarding the method/platform and the intended purpose.
 Once a method of communication is approved, the staff member should only use electronic communication as often as required in order to achieve the approved purpose.
 Staff members may be required to include his or her supervisor on communications if directed to do so.
 Regardless of the mode, all communication must be for an educational reason.
 All electronic communication must occur between the hours of 6:00 a.m. and 10:00 p.m.
 Staff members who communicate with students via electronic methods either on District-owned or personally owned devices, may be required to provide copies of all communications with students immediately if so directed by a supervisor.